simple-machines/terraform-provider-anaml/docs/resources/table.md

 # Tables

 A Table represents a source of data for feature generation.
-A Table can be one of three types:
+A Table can be one of five types:

 - External Table
 - View Table
+- Join Table
 - Pivot Table
+- Event Store Table

 ### External Tables